 Unfortunately, the offer from Cyprus is no longer on the table so Campbell lost that job because he was held against his will in Qatar.

-As Campbell is on a plane back home, his agent is still talking with the club about a compensation for Campbell for the two months that he stayed in Qatar and the loss of the job with Apollon from Cyprus.
+As Campbell is on a plane back home, his agent is still talking to the club about a compensation for Campbell for the two months that he stayed in Qatar and the loss of the job with Apollon from Cyprus.
 If no settlement is reached then Campbell will take his case to FIBA arbitration.
-However, the latest reports suggest that the negotiations are going well and that an agreement in principal has been reached.
-The real test however, will be the execution of any deal that is agreed upon.
+However, the latest reports suggest that the negotiations are going well and that an agreement in principle has been reached.
+The real test, however, will be the execution of any deal that is agreed upon.

 The main thing is that Campbell has finally been allowed to leave Qatar.